 The goal of a hip arthroplasty is to relieve pain and to correct any deformity.
 A successful operation is one in which pain-free walking is restored.
 Our experience has shown that the vast majority of our patients have a result that they are very happy with.
 Many people are able to return to activities such as golf, bowling, swimming, dancing and biking.
 Surgeons will discuss in detail specific risks associated with this surgery.

-Holy Cross Hospital is currently the only hospital in Broward County using the MAKOplasty® Total Hip Replacement Robotic System.
+Holy Cross Hospital was the first hospital in Broward County to use the MAKOplasty® Total Hip Replacement Robotic System.
 Now we can achieve extreme precision during hip replacement surgery for less pain, shorter recovery times and better results.
 Robot-assisted technology gives surgeons new levels of control so that they can remove only the arthritic portion of the joint, leaving the healthy bone and tissue intact.
 If you're suffering from mid- to severe-stage osteoarthritis of the hip, this new procedure could be the right treatment for you.
 We have orthopedic surgeons in our multiple locations - Fort Lauderdale, Lighthouse Point and west Boca Raton - who specialize in this minimally invasive, robotic-assisted total hip replacement surgery.
 Learn more about robotic surgery.